A Crossbill’s Guide to Conifers of the Eastern Forest

 White-winged crossbill: Small billed, getting their namesake by their distinctive white-barred black wings.
 Earlier in the cone cycle year, their small bills keep them to softer-coned trees like tamarack, white spruce, and red spruces.
 When food is depleted in the late winter/early spring, they’ll use black spruce, and occasionally they use Norway spruce as well.
 They will feed on hemlock readily, but it’s not used during breeding events as it doesn’t meet the energetic requirements needed for nesting.
 Any other conifers are only used during years when birds are scrambling to find any food for survival.
 The white-winged crossbill also doesn’t have the jaw musculature the Red crossbills has, and it therefore is more limited in what it can efficiently feed on to meet the energetic requirements for breeding.

-“Eastern Type 10” or “Northeastern” Red Crossbill: The most common call type in the northeast in the Adirondacks, New England, and Maritime provinces.
+Type 12 (Formerly “Eastern Type 10”) “Northeastern” Red Crossbill: The most common call type in the northeast in the Adirondacks, New England, and Maritime provinces.
 It also is fairly commonly encountered west to the western Great Lakes.
-Having what appears to be a more medium sized bill gives the “eastern” Type 10 the ability to feed on a wide variety of conifers from soft-coned conifers of spruce, hemlock, and tamarack to hard-coned pines of red, jack, and pitch.
+Having what appears to be a more medium sized bill gives the Type 12 the ability to feed on a wide variety of conifers from soft-coned conifers of spruce, hemlock, and tamarack to hard-coned pines of red, jack, and pitch.
 They’ve been documented utilizing red, white and Norway spruce, tamarack, and jack, red, pitch and eastern white pines for nesting.
 This past winter-spring 2022, this type even bred abundantly in the planted Norway spruce and red pine plantations of central and southern New York and northern Pennsylvania for the first time.
 It is quite the generalist!

 Type 2 “Ponderosa Pine” Red Crossbill: Probably the most widespread type in America, and most eclectic in diet.
 It would be perhaps better named the Eclectic Crossbill.
 It is more concentrated in the west but found annually in small numbers in the East, sometimes as breeding birds, rarely to even larger numbers during irruptions.
 Large bills allow them to feed on hard-coned pines that other call types like types 1 and 3 mostly avoid.